Adelaide Physio Blog – City Physiotherapy Blog

 Read about treatment and exercise advice from the team at City Physiotherapy in Adelaide.

-The aim at our Adelaide Physio clinic is to get you better as quickly as possible with hands-on Physio treatment, remedial massage, dry needling & Pilates classes – work injuries, sports physio, back pain, neck pain, shoulder pain, headache, pregnancy, posture pains, postoperative physio, post-surgical rehab and more.
-Our blog aims to educate and inform you about physiotherapy and news about all of the areas we treat and have an interest in.
+The aim of our Adelaide Physio blog is to educate and provide you with physiotherapy advice and practical tips to assist you to get better as quickly as possible.
+City Physiotherapy offers hands-on Physio treatment, remedial massage, dry needling & Pilates informed exercise classes – work injuries, sports physio, back pain, neck pain, shoulder pain, headache, pregnancy, posture pains, postoperative physio, post-surgical rehab and more.

 This Adelaide Physio blog aims to provide you with some interesting information about an extensive variety of physio topics.
-Learn more about conditions treated, anatomy, exercises, physio treatments and more.
+Learn more about conditions treated, anatomy, exercises, physio treatments, latest research and more.

 At City Physiotherapy & Sports Injury Clinic we treat muscle/joints/tendon/ligament/nerve/disc/soft tissues/spine/bursa/bones – stiffness, aches, pains, strains, tears, bulges, fractures & inflammation.

-Our highly qualified and experienced Physiotherapists all hold university degrees from major Australian Universities.
-Our remedial massage therapist holds a diploma of remedial massage.
+Our highly qualified and experienced Physiotherapists all hold university degrees from major Australian & International Universities.
+Our remedial massage therapists hold the Diploma of Remedial Massage.

 We treat athletes to everyday men and women and children at City Physiotherapy – Teenagers, office workers, weekend warriors, couch sitters, gym goers, walkers, runners, sports people & seniors.